wc-catalogue/blaze-elements/docs/styleguides/TESTING.md

 What should be tested and how:

 1. Component registration to `customElements` registry and initial render
-2. API - primarily props. attributes if we support it. ( if we use attributes reflection jsut test string html version for that API)
+2. API - primarily props. attributes if we support it. ( if we use attributes reflection just test string html version for that API)

 ## Example ( Button ):